8ta4/gag/README.md

 ## Wordplay

-> How do I generate jokes?
+> How do I generate a wordplay joke?

 1. Open OpenAI o3-mini.